Fasting Mimicking Diet

-ProLon® is clinically tested, easy-to-take 5-day meal program that enhances your health without dramatic lifestyle changes
+ProLon® is a clinically tested, easy-to-take 5-day meal program that enhances your health without dramatic lifestyle changes.

 FMD Pre-Clinical Trial Results

-- In the first study from the Clinical and Translational Report, yeast deprived of food periodically were shown to have longer life expectancy than yeast fed normally.
+- In the first study from the Clinical and Translational Report, yeast deprived of food periodically was shown to have a longer life expectancy than yeast fed normally.

 - The second study involved feeding a group of mice a specialized diet for four days a month.